On some of the data entry forms that I use there are fields

 Else:

-'The code to write the data to the tables would go here to execute when all three
+code to write the data to the tables would go here to execute when all three

 'required fields contain data.